xsdg/gqpp/README.md

 Meaning of options:
 `auto` If the library is not found, continue the installation
-`enable` If the library is not found, stop the installation
+`enabled` If the library is not found, stop the installation
-`disable` Do not look for the library
+`disabled` Do not look for the library

 Uninstall:
 `sudo ninja -C build uninstall`